 Agile is now a multidisciplinary ecosystem that includes Developers, QA, UX Designers, Infrastructure Engineers, Data Scientists, Cloud Specialists, and more.
 Attendees will learn about the wealth of new Agile tools and techniques as well as fresh patterns and practices.
 The knowledge they gain will enable them to better support and evolve their engineering practices in light of these new capabilities and emerging technologies.

-I encourage conference attendees register and book hotel reservations early.
+I encourage conference attendees to register and book hotel reservations early.
 Group registrations are available for 5 or more people.